deemano/3DReconstruction/README.md

 ## Overview

-Focusing on 3D Reconstruction, this repository covers various techniques for transforming 2D images into a comprehensive 3D model.
+This repository is dedicated to the 3D Vision Coursework 2, focusing on 3D Reconstruction.
+It encompasses a variety of techniques and tools to create a comprehensive 3D model from 2D images.

 ---
-### 📝 Current Progress
+### 📝 Features in Progress

+- **1. Collecting Image Data for a Robotics Scene:**
-- **Image Data Collection:** Simulating mobile platform movement.
+  - Simulating the path of a mobile platform moving through a space.
+- **Data Fusion:**
-- **Data Fusion:** Utilizing GPS, IMU, LiDAR.
+  - Integrating additional sensors like GPS, IMU, LiDAR, etc.
-- **3D Reconstruction Development:** From 2D image extraction to SfM and stereovision.
+- **3D Reconstruction Development:**
+  - Extracting 3D information from 2D images.
+  - Implementing sequential SfM or stereovision.
-- **3D Point Cloud Creation:** Techniques for noise filtering, smoothing, and meshing.
+- **3D Point Cloud Creation:**
+  - Techniques for noise filtering, smoothing, mesh surface creation, and texture application.
+- **Documentation:**
+  - Detailed work report.
-- **Documentation:** Ongoing project reporting and GitHub maintenance. ✓
+  - Maintaining GitHub repository.

 ---
 ### 🤓 Integrations 🚀